telepresenceio/telepresence/docs/reference/developing.md

 7. Run the release script.
    `ci/release.sh`.
 8. Post the release announcement on Gitter et al.
+   The release script outputs the announcement, or you can find it in `dist/announcement.md`.

 #### What the release script does